BlueFinchCommerce/module-checkout/SECURITY.md

 ## Reporting a Vulnerability

 Please do not publicly disclose potential security vulnerabilities.
-Instead, report them to checkout@bluefinchcommerce.com (Please include "Security Vulnerability" and the name of this repo, in the email subject if possible).
+Instead, report them to checkout@bluefinchcommerce.com, including "Security Vulnerability" and the name of this repo in the email subject.
 Informing us this way will allow us to quickly determine the severity of the problem and provide a fix without putting existing projects at risk.

 If you would like to provide a patch, please do not open a pull request.
 Instead, create a commit on your fork of this repo and run this command: